Rob Delaney

-Rob Delaney (born January 19, 1977) is an American-British comedian, actor, writer, and activist.
+Robert Thomas Delaney (born January 19, 1977) is an American comedian, actor, writer, and activist.
 He is best known for co-creating and starring as Rob Norris in the sitcom Catastrophe (2015–2019), and Peter Wisdom in the superhero films Deadpool 2 (2018) and Deadpool & Wolverine (2024).

 Delaney has also appeared in the films Hobbs & Shaw (2019), Bombshell (2019), Tom & Jerry (2021), Home Sweet Home Alone (2021), The School for Good and Evil (2022), Mission: Impossible – Dead Reckoning Part One (2023), and Love at First Sight (2023).

 Early life

 Delaney was born in Boston, Massachusetts, on January 19, 1977, the son of Nancy and Robert Delaney.
 He grew up in Marblehead, Massachusetts.
 He is of Irish descent.
 He attended New York University's Tisch School of the Arts and graduated with a degree in musical theater in 1999.

 Career

 Twitter

 Delaney came to the attention of the public via Twitter, where he began posting in 2009.
 By 2016, he had over 1.2 million followers.
 While other comics were hesitant to share their material on social media, he is considered one of the first comedians to use social media to publish jokes.
 He credited Irish comedy writer Graham Linehan with his rise in popularity after Linehan began responding to his tweets.
 In 2010, Paste magazine named Delaney one of the 10 funniest people on Twitter.
 In May 2012, he became the first comedian to win the award for "Funniest Person on Twitter" at The Comedy Awards.